-As a developer, it feels very thrilling to come up with elegant solutions which cover multiple problem areas all at once – I’m pretty sure Simon Martin must be pleased with the results 🙂
+As a developer, it feels very thrilling to come up with elegant solutions that cover multiple problem areas all at once.
+Simon Martin did a fantastic job here.

 If the new keyboard computer form factor does well in the market, it should start a new form factor for Raspberry Pi.
 We will see a Raspberry Pi 500, a Raspberry Pi 600, and maybe even one day a Raspberry Pi 800.

 Other form factors currently include the Compute Module (4 vs. 3B+ and previous), the standard Raspberry Pi form factor (Pi 4, Pi 3, etc.) and the Zero form factor (Zero W / Zero WH).

 #21 Not just a Pi 4 in a new case